 I encourage travelers to remain aware that they are in a place that is actively recovering.
 Trekkers will usually only see the places that have made the most progress.
 This active recovery and the relative invisibility of some hardships in Langtang make it imperative for tourists to learn as much as possible about issues facing communities in Langtang National Park before beginning their trek.*

-*Note: I recommend Langtang visitors view Kesang Tseten’s recent documentary Trembling Mountain (trailer here) that chronicles the aftermath of the destruction of Langtang Village.
+*Note: I recommend that Langtang visitors view Kesang Tseten’s recent documentary Trembling Mountain (trailer here) which chronicles the aftermath of the destruction of Langtang Village.
 At a screening of the film during the Film Southasia Festival in November 2017, Tseten emphasized that the film is not meant to be a promotional tool but rather a mirror to reflect the lives of people from Langtang.

 Article by Elena Swartz.